iotaledger/streams/documentation/docs/explanations/channels_protocol/keyloads.md

 ### Pre-Shared Keys

-A predefined key shared amongst users by other means then the subscription process above.
+A predefined key shared amongst users by other means than the subscription process above.
 These keys can be used to provide access restrictions to a stream without the need for a subscription process.

 :::note